Supplements and Medicines — Drug Interactions You Should Know About

 Vitamin D is one of the safest supplements in terms of interactions, but several combinations require attention:

-• Vitamin D + thiazide diuretics (hydrochlorothiazide) — may lead to hypercalcaemia (excessive blood calcium levels), as both increase calcium absorption
+- Vitamin D + thiazide diuretics (hydrochlorothiazide) — may lead to hypercalcaemia (excessive blood calcium levels), as both can raise calcium levels

-• Vitamin D + cardiac glycosides (digoxin) — secondary hypercalcaemia can enhance digoxin toxicity, leading to arrhythmias
+- Vitamin D + cardiac glycosides (digoxin) — resulting hypercalcaemia can enhance digoxin toxicity, leading to arrhythmias

 Takeaway: Vitamin D is generally safe, but patients taking diuretics or digoxin should monitor their blood calcium levels.